Pilchuck Glass School: Summer education program

 Offering programs throughout the year, Pilchuck Glass School's most concentrated activities occur from late May through early September when there are consecutive educational sessions, varying from one to three weeks in length, and offering several concurrent hands-on courses exploring different aspects of creating art in glass.
 Designed for the uninitiated, the intermediate, or the advanced student seeking skills and conceptual challenges with glass, courses are limited in size (typically ten to twelve students) and highlight a focused inquiry into glassmaking techniques and aesthetic directions.

 Students explore the creative possibilities of hot and cold glass in such areas as glassblowing, hot-glass sculpting, sand- and kiln-casting, fusing, neon, stained glass, imagery transfer on glass, flameworking, mixed-media sculpture, and engraving.
 Although enrolled in only one course in a session, students find additional creative resources among other students, instructors, artists in residence, gaffers and staff.

 Artist residencies

-In addition to summer workshops, Pilchuck also offers residencies for artists of all levels to simply work on their art throughout the year.
-Resident artists employ Pilchuck's studios and environment to experiment, innovate and create new bodies of work.
+In addition to summer workshops, Pilchuck also offers residencies for artists and gaffers to simply work on their art throughout the year using Pilchuck's facilities.
+Several residency programs are available by application, and some others are available by invitation only.

-Summer Artists in Residence- Established, visual artists are invited to reside on campus for a 17-day session.
-They become a stimulating force in the educational program, adding insight and experience from different disciplines.

-Professional Artists in Residence- Residencies of varying duration throughout the fall, winter, and spring allow independent artists of outstanding accomplishment to create in Pilchuck's studios.

-John H. Hauberg Fellowship- This spring residency for up to six outstanding artists in any medium fosters collaboration in support of new work or new research.

-Emerging Artists in Residence- This fall program is designed for a group of six artists in the early stages of their careers who need financial support, time and a place to develop individual bodies of work with glass as a focus.
+Some of Pilchuck's residency offers vary from year to year, and each one often targets a different group of artists.
+For example, the Emerging Artist In Residence Program is advertised for artists who are just beginning a professional career.
+Their recurring John H. Hauberg Fellowship has repeatedly looked for artists who are already well established in their professional careers.
+Their Better Together Annual Residency looks for professional BIPOC artists.